PAUL DUBÉ, OMBUDSMAN

 In 2008, Mr. Dubé was appointed federal Taxpayers’ Ombudsman and tasked with the creation of a new office to uphold the Taxpayer Bill of Rights and promote fairness in the Canada Revenue Agency’s treatment of, and service to, taxpayers.
 As an independent and impartial Taxpayers’ Ombudsman, Mr. Dubé oversaw the review of thousands of taxpayer complaints with a view to resolving them at the lowest level possible.
 He published five Annual Reports as well as eight Special Reports on systemic issues of fairness and service.
 All of his recommendations were accepted and implemented.

 Mr. Dubé’s recommendation to the Minister of National Revenue also led to an amendment of the Taxpayer Bill of Rights and the addition of Article 16 (protection from reprisal) in June 2013.

 Mr. Dubé continues to be actively involved in the ombudsman community.
 He served two terms as a member of the Board of Directors of the Forum of Canadian Ombudsman and in November of 2016 was acclaimed as President of the North American chapter of the International Ombudsman Institute.
 He was sworn in as Ontario's seventh Ombudsman on April 1, 2016.

 BARBARA FINLAY, DEPUTY OMBUDSMAN

-Ms. Finlay graduated from the University of Ottawa Common Law Program in 1992 and was called to the bar in 1994.
-She has worked as an Assistant Crown Attorney and a part-time professor at the University of Ottawa, Faculty of Law, and has also lectured in criminal and civil law at the Algonquin College Police Foundations Program.
+Ms. Finlay holds an undergraduate degree from the University of Ottawa in Social Sciences and Criminology.
+She graduated from the University of Ottawa Common Law Program in 1992 and was called to the bar in 1994.
+She has worked as an Assistant Crown Attorney and a part-time professor at the University of Ottawa, Faculty of Law, and as a part-time instructor in criminal and civil law at the Algonquin College Police Foundations Program.